 - Interest and compensation may take the debt into a higher banding, with a higher cost.

-- The costs quoted above are not for matters where enforcement action (such as the bailiff) is needed to collect your Judgement debt.
+- The costs quoted above are not for matters where enforcement action (such as the bailiff) is needed to collect your Judgment debt.

-In terms of timings, as a rule of thumb, matters generally take approximately 12 weeks from receipt of instructions to receipt of payment from the debtor assuming that it is necessary to issue a claim and the debt is not disputed.
+In terms of timings, assuming that it is necessary to issue a claim and the debt is not disputed, as a rule of thumb it generally takes approximately 12 weeks from receipt of instructions to receipt of payment from the debtors.
 This is on the basis that the debtor pays promptly on receipt of Judgment in default.

 If enforcement action is needed or the debt is disputed, the matter will take longer to resolve.